tanav2202/starred/README.md

 ## Jupyter Notebook

+- [fastai/fastpages](https://github.com/fastai/fastpages) - An easy to use blogging platform, with enhanced support for Jupyter Notebooks.
+- [Garima13a/Automatic-Image-Captioning](https://github.com/Garima13a/Automatic-Image-Captioning) - In this project, I have created a neural network architecture to automatically generate captions from images.
+After using the Microsoft Common Objects in COntext (MS COCO) dataset to train my network, I have tested my network on novel images!
+- [codebasics/deep-learning-keras-tf-tutorial](https://github.com/codebasics/deep-learning-keras-tf-tutorial) - Learn deep learning with tensorflow2.0, keras and python through this comprehensive deep learning tutorial series.
+Learn deep learning from scratch.
+Deep learning series for beginners.
+Tensorflow tutorials, tensorflow 2.0 tutorial. deep learning tutorial python.
 - [towardsai/tutorials](https://github.com/towardsai/tutorials) - AI-related tutorials.
 Access any of them for free → https://towardsai.net/editorial
 - [microsoft/Data-Science-For-Beginners](https://github.com/microsoft/Data-Science-For-Beginners) - 10 Weeks, 20 Lessons, Data Science for All!
 - [hhhrrrttt222111/DS_and_ML_projects](https://github.com/hhhrrrttt222111/DS_and_ML_projects) - Data Science & Machine Learning projects and tutorials in python from beginner to advanced level.